Opikadash/crazy_digits/README.md

-# crazy_digits
-This repository contains the handwritten written digits recognition using CNN and MNIST.

 # Handwritten Digit Recognition (MNIST + User Corrections)

 This project is a real-time handwritten digit recognition system using **PyTorch, Flask, and HTML/CSS/JS**.
 It allows users to draw digits, get predictions, and submit corrections if the model is wrong.
 The model **automatically retrains on user corrections** to improve over time!